 Parks & Recreation Master Plan

-The Park and Recreation Commission is leading a public planning process to update its Park, Open Space and Recreation Strategic Plan.
-The Plan will serve as a 20-year vision, plan and framework for decision-making regarding indoor and outdoor recreational amenities, programming, levels of service, field and facility management, maintenance, (re)design, support infrastructure, funding, policy, land acquisition, permitting, programs and partnerships.
+The Park and Recreation Commission oversaw a public planning process to update its Park, Open Space and Recreation Strategic Plan.
+The Plan is intended to serve as a 20-year vision, plan and framework for decision-making regarding indoor and outdoor recreational amenities, programming, levels of service, field and facility management, maintenance, (re)design, support infrastructure, funding, policy, land acquisition, permitting, programs and partnerships.

 The last Strategic Plan was published in 2006 and included several recommendations that have been accomplished, in full or in part, such as the addition of athletic fields (1 multi-purpose field in Skyline Park and 1 multi-purpose field in Fisher Hill Reservoir Park), the incorporation of synthetic turf into the portfolio (accomplished at 4 athletic fields), the creation of a driving range, an increase in outdoor spray grounds (accomplished at several parks throughout Brookline) and additional walking paths.
 Needs identified by the community that have not yet been met include an indoor ice rink, outdoor pool, community center with indoor gym space, outdoor event space, skate park facilities, and more athletic fields to meet the current demands.
 Since 2006, the community has seen a marked increase in the school population, an increase in participation in sports, and an increase in awareness around the benefits of healthy recreation for all ages.
 Subsequently, the public has expressed a desire for greater access to multiple indoor and outdoor recreational opportunities.